mangrovedao/mangrove-bots/packages/bot-analytics/README.md

-A simple configurable gas price update bot for the Mangrove DEX.
+A simple configurable analytics bot for the Mangrove.

-The bot either employs a (configurable) constant gas price, or queries an external oracle for gas prices.
-It sends gas price updates to Mangrove, through Mangroves dedicated oracle contract.

-_Note:_ All gas prices are in whole units of Gwei (i.e., positive integers).
-If a gas price oracle returns a floating point as the gas price, we round to the nearest integer and send this gas price to Mangrove.

 # Installation